shellinabox/shellinabox/README.md

 Build
 -----------------

-For building **shellianbox** from source on Debian based systems use commands listed below.
+For building **shellinabox** from source on Debian based systems use commands listed below.
 This will create executable file `shellinaboxd` in project directory.

 1. Install dependencies